 Furthermore, student support is provided covering the needs of a diverse student population, such as mature, employed and international students and students with special needs.
 Students are informed about the services available to them.
 In addition to the more generic services, like IT support, library services, etc., they include a counselling service (Counseling Center for Research and Psychological Services).
 Each student has a mentor who helps them to acquire knowledge, understanding and skills that foster learning, engagement and constructive social relationships.
-Other centers like the Student Affairs office, the Student Associations, Student Accommodation office, and Mobility office provide extra support on specific topics, e.g., social life, further assisting with students' wellbeing during their studies.
+Other centres like the Student Affairs office, the Student Associations, Student Accommodation office, and Mobility office provide extra support on specific topics, e.g., social life, further assisting with students' wellbeing during their studies.
 There are opportunities to receive help either financial or practical, e.g., visa issues, from the University staff.

 The University has made accommodations to attract a diverse student population e.g., students with disabilities, and international students via the Mobility office activity, e.g., Erasmus from teaching staff and students, eMERGE initiative, and of course offering the Distance Learning option.
-Recording the lectures for eLearning students who cannot abide by the official teaching hours provide additional flexibility.